 All the great Dylan covers are here - Mr Tambourine Man (in many ways the definitive version of the song), All I Really Want To Do, the wonderful Chimes Of Freedom, It’s All Over Now Baby Blue, The Times They Are A-Changin’, My Back Pages, Lay Lady Lay, Positively 4th Street and It’s Alright Ma (I’m Only Bleeding).
 Although it may have seemed a bit odd that a band would send so much time covering another artist’s songs, you simply cannot argue that their versions of Dylan’s material often out-do the great man’s versions.
 That jangly guitar sound and those harmonious vocals just seemed to fit the songs perfectly.
 Just check out their effervescent version of The Times….

 There are, of course, other highlights.
 My personal favourite is the evocative and melodious Turn!
 Turn!
 Turn!.
 Tracks like this just sum up much that was just so vibrant and life-affirming about music in the mid to late sixties.
-The Beatles-ish I’ll Feel A Whole lot Better is excellent too.
-The psychedelic instrumental Stranger In A Strange Land is atmospheric and reproduced here in superb stereo.
+The Beatles-ish I’ll Feel A Whole Lot Better is excellent too.
+The psychedelic David Crosby instrumental Stranger In A Strange Land is atmospheric and reproduced here in superb stereo.
 Then there is the haunting, swirling, mysterious Eight Miles High with its iconic guitar riff and the other spacey stuff from the late sixties - the Dylanesque, but not Dylan, of 5D (Fifth Dimension) and upbeat, harmonious Mr Spaceman.

 So You Want To Be A Rock ’n’ Roll Star is just a superb, brooding rock song from the early seventies and the folk rock that merged into country rock material has some gems too - the melodious but fast-paced I See You, with more of that Eight Miles High guitar, He Was A Friend Of Mine, the hippy/trippy Renaissance Fair and Have You Seen Her Face.
 The folky joy of the traditional Wild Mountain Thyme.
 The psychedelic rock of Was'nt Born To Follow.
 The mesmeric percussion on Dolphin's Smile.
 All good stuff.